TrenchBoot/TrenchBoot.github.io/docs/FAQ.md

 The intermediate phase processes information collected in the bootstrap phase and converts it into normalized data.
 This data is eventually used to determine whether to boot into the target OS.
-The kernel and u-root initramfs together make up Trenchboot's "Security Engine", which is an intermediate mini-OS that serves to process data gathered by that bootstrap phase.
+The kernel and u-root initramfs together make up TrenchBoot's "Security Engine", which is an intermediate mini-OS that serves to process data gathered by that bootstrap phase.
 During the intermediate phase, the kernel and initramfs work together to measure block devices, individual files, SMBUS/DMI information and provides unseal based, external device and network based attestation.
-Trenchboot calls this functionality secure launch (aka slaunch).
+TrenchBoot calls this functionality secure launch (aka slaunch).
 The table in section 4 lists the specific repo and branch to use when building the kernel or u-root.